 An important part of looking after our mental health involves giving ourselves an outlet for any strong emotions, to prevent them from building to a level where daily life becomes unmanageable.
 This will mean different things to different people, so it’s important to take time to reflect on how you’re feeling, be kind to yourself and find what works best for you.

 Have you found any of the activities above to be helpful forms of self-expression?
 Do you have any other suggestions that have helped you during lockdown?
-Join the conversation on the community forum, or leave a comment below.
+We’d be interested to hear from you in the comments below.